-A Colorado 28 Day Notice to Vacate is a lease termination letter used by either party to end a tenancy of six (6) months or longer, but less than one (1) year.
-The notice must be provided at least twenty eight (28) calendar days prior to the termination date.
+A Colorado 28 Day Notice To Vacate is a letter that complies with state legal requirements to end a tenancy of six (6) months or longer, but less than one (1) year.
+The non-terminating party must receive notice at least twenty-eight (28) calendar days before the date of termination.

-A landlord or a tenant may use a Colorado 28 Day Notice to Vacate to terminate a tenancy of six (6) months or longer, but less than one (1) year.
-Either party must provide the written termination letter at least twenty eight (28) calendar days before the end date specified in the notice.
+A Colorado 28 Day Notice To Vacate is used by either the landlord or tenant to terminate a tenancy of six (6) months or longer, but less than one (1) year.

-- Include the termination date of the lease or tenancy.
+- Specify the termination date of the lease or tenancy

-- Handing the notice to a person, over the age of 15, who can accept the legal letter on behalf of the other party.
+- Hand delivery to a person over age 15 on the property who can accept the notice on behalf of the other party